QuertE07/DiceRoller/README.md

 Export for your platform of choice through Godot (instructions on how to do that [here](docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html) and you may run the application from there.

-If Stream Deck plugin is installed, continue to next section.
+Once Stream Deck plugin is installed, continue to next section.

 If you would prefer to activate the signal through another method, please modify the code and/or plugins to handle that as you see fit.